Some people enter franchising planning to become multi-unit owners.

 “We went through several iterations of growth.
 At first, we grew one club per year with the backing of private investors.
 After four locations, circa 2013, we started to grow exponentially with the acquisition of new development territory and attraction of more private capital,” says Owen.
 “In 2015 we made our first acquisition of existing Planet Fitness locations and built another eight locations.
 Our evolution culminated at the end of 2016 with the consolidation, merger and creation of a new Planet Fitness franchisee group with five different franchisees.
 That transaction turned out to be large enough to be backed by institutional partners.
 We, now as United PF Partners, have 60 clubs and more development territory across 10 states.”

-The following are a few things you should consider.
+The following are a few things you should consider if you are interested in becoming a multi-unit franchisee.

 “Be flexible and open to all ideas on how to grow.
 You’ll have to take some risks such as being a guarantor on a bank note or diluting equity in your business to investor partners if they are providing the capital,” says Owen.
 “Ultimately, you should view your business through the lens of multi-unit early on.
 Hire a CPA earlier than you think you should because having clean and professional financial statements becomes more and more important as your business grows.”

-To learn more about franchising, see our 2017 Top Franchises Guide, which features the 200 brands that were ranked highest by their franchisees.
-FBR’s Franchise Buyer’s Toolkit is also an excellent resource.
+To learn more about multi-unit franchising, read our 2017 Top 50 Multi-Unit Franchises guide.
+For more general information about franchising, see our 2017 Top Franchises Guide, which features the 200 brands that were ranked highest by their franchisees.
+FBR’s Franchise Buyer’s Toolkit is also an excellent resource when it comes to how to strategically invest in a franchise.